You are here

 - 10% price evaluation preference in full and open contract competitions, as well as subcontracting opportunities.

 The federal government has a goal of awarding 3% of all dollars for federal prime contracts to HUBZone-certified small business concerns.
+Click here to see a list of the biggest industries, by contracting dollar amount, for HUBZone companies and small businesses.

 - It must be a small business by SBA standards